 Overnight, the makeup of the Homestuck fandom changed.
 Hordes of teens took over anime conventions, dressing up as the troll who was just like them.
 Poorly sealed gray body paint, an alien romance system and intentionally abrasive personalities were the perfect trifecta of annoyance to the average con-goer.
 The recognizable designs pointed people to Homestuck, people got sick of hearing about it, and the hate began to fester.
 I believe this is the seed of the terrible reputation Homestuck fans get, even when tweens moved on to greener pastures around 2014 as the comic went through endless pauses in content.

 In recent years, Homestuck has kept its negative reputation more as a result of behind-the-scenes problems with the comic and its side projects (in particular the Kickstarter-funded adventure game Hiveswap) boiling over into public drama.
 Andrew Hussie, the various freelancers he's employed over the years, and the fandom have often had an antagonistic relationship.
-As of writing, development on Hiveswap is supposedly still quietly ongoing, and musician James Roach has hinted there are a few smaller projects underway.
+As of writing, development on Hiveswap is supposedly still quietly ongoing, and two members of the sequel team have nominally taken over as co-directors of Homestuck.

 I encourage everyone reading this to remember: it's just a webcomic, you should really just relax.